 E-mail addresses have been inserted in a way discouraging spam.
 Please replace [a] by @ before actually using any of the e-mail addresses.

-The latest Health Behaviour in School-aged Children (HBSC) survey (including drug-related questions) was conducted in Ireland in 2009/10, and included questions on cannabis.
-It found that 15 % of those aged 15–16 reported using cannabis during their lifetime, compared with 24 % in 2006.
+The latest Health Behaviour in School-aged Children (HBSC) survey (including drug-related questions) was conducted in Ireland in 2014, and included questions on cannabis.
+It found that10 % of those aged 15–16 reported using cannabis during their lifetime, compared with 15 % in 2010 and 24 % in 2006.